Open Standard · Apache 2.0 · v0.12

 One JSON event.
 Cryptographic proof.

-An AIGP event is a single flat JSON record that captures proof of one governance action.
-Any system can produce them.
+An AIGP event is a single JSON record that captures proof of one governance action, including selective Merkle inclusion verification.

 aigp-event.json